 Cypress

 Cypress is a modern front-end automation tool that has gained significant popularity in recent years.
-While it is not AI-based, it features various AI-driven automation, including automatic waiting and faster debugging, which enhance the quality of the testing experience.
+While it is not AI-based, it features AI-driven automation, including automatic waiting and faster debugging, which enhance the testing experience.

 Key Features: